lynk-design/lynk/docs/components/alert.md

 }
 ```

-<l-alert open>By design, it is not possible to show toasts in more than one stack simultaneously.
-Such behavior is confusing and makes for a poor user experience.</l-alert>
+<lynk-alert open>By design, it is not possible to show toasts in more than one stack simultaneously.
+Such behavior is confusing and makes for a poor user experience.</lynk-alert>

-[component-metadata:l-alert]
+[component-metadata:lynk-alert]